rotyflo/aa/intro_to_programming/hashes/README.md

 ### Frequent Letters

 Write a method frequent_letters that takes in a string and returns an array containing the characters that appeared more than twice in the string.

+### Hash To Pairs

+Write a method hash_to_pairs that takes in a hash and returns a 2D array representing each key-value pair of the hash.

+### Unique Elements

+Write a method unique_elements that takes in an array and returns a new array where all duplicate elements are removed.
+Solve this using a hash.

+### Element Replace

+Write a method element_replace that takes in an array and a hash.
+The method should return a new array where elements of the original array are replaced with their corresponding values in the hash.